justphil/httprouter-controller/README.md

-# controller
+# httprouter-controller
-Package controller is a lightweight and composable controller implementation for net/http
+httprouter-controller is a lightweight and composable controller implementation for the [httprouter](https://github.com/julienschmidt/httprouter) package.
+It is basically a fork of [controller](https://github.com/codegangsta/controller) with minor changes that satisfy httprouter's [Handle](http://godoc.org/github.com/julienschmidt/httprouter#Handle) type.

-Sometimes plain net/http handlers are not enough, and you want to have logic that is resource/concept specific, and data that is request specific.
+Sometimes plain httprouter handlers are not enough, and you want to have logic that is resource/concept specific, and data that is request specific.

 This is where controllers come into play.
 Controllers are structs that